Ceasar/Encyclopedia/src/adler_1966.rst

     knowledge made available by the tradition of learning.
 Ignorance or neglect of the tradition is likely to result in a false or shallow originality.

 ..
-[17]
-    As arts, grammar and logic are concerned with language in relation to thought and thought in relation to language.
-That is why I said earlier that skill in reading and writing is gained through these liberal arts, especially grammar and logic.

-.. todo: where? that is an interesting argument

-..
 135
 ..
 [18]
     Books which treat of the appreciation or criticism of `fine art`_ are